John Edwards: Extramarital affair

 In an August 8, 2008, statement, and an interview with Bob Woodruff of ABC News, Edwards admitted the affair with Hunter in 2006, but denied being the father of her child.
 He acknowledged that he had been dishonest in denying the entire Enquirer story, admitting that some of it was true, but said that the affair ended long before the time of the child's conception.
 He further said he was willing to take a paternity test, but Hunter responded that she would not be party to a DNA test "now or in the future".
 Initially, campaign aide Andrew Young claimed that he, not Edwards, was the child's father.
 Young later renounced that statement, instead alleging that Edwards always knew he was the child's father and had pleaded with him to falsely accept responsibility.

 Young further claimed to have set up private meetings between Edwards and Hunter, and that Edwards once calmed an anxious Hunter by promising her that after his wife died he would marry her in a rooftop ceremony in New York with an appearance by the Dave Matthews Band.
 Young also maintains that Edwards asked him to "Get a doctor to fake the DNA results ... and to steal a diaper from the baby so he could secretly do a DNA test to find out if this [was] indeed his child."

+On January 21, 2010, John Edwards issued a press release to admit that he fathered Hunter's child.
 On February 2, 2010, Young released a book detailing the affair.
 Young also began working with Aaron Sorkin on a movie about the affair based on the book The Politician.
-On February 23, 2012, an Orange County, NC, judge ruled that Young and his wife could not publicize the movie.
+On February 23, 2012, an Orange County, North Carolina, judge ruled that Young and his wife could not publicize the movie.
 The judge also ruled that an alleged "sex tape" of Edwards and Hunter be destroyed by the court.
 The judge also allowed only the materials already in the public domain to be used for public purposes.
 All other photos and materials not yet released can be used for family purposes only.